 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Start with saving
+1. Start with saving as a habit

 The emergency fund plays a critical role in establishing a healthy personal financial ecosystem.
 By regularly feeding this stockpile of savings, you’ll have a bigger cushion to absorb an unplanned expense that might otherwise add to your credit card debt.

-Don’t miss any retirement savings perks
+2. Don’t miss any retirement savings perks

 If you don’t have an employer-sponsored retirement plan — or if you have the ability to save even more — set up automatic transfers from your checking account to an IRA to score some tax benefits from the government for your responsible retirement planning.

 Hitting that mark will be tough until you’ve slashed your high-cost debt to zero, but here’s the simple advice to remember from day one: Don’t put off saving until you pay off your debt entirely.
 Any delay means you will miss out on valuable compounding growth.
 And if you delay once, you’re likely to delay again and again.
 So put something away now — every dollar counts — and regularly revisit your budget to determine if you can save even more.
 Successful saving is all about the habit — and you want to establish this habit today!

-Develop a game plan for beating debt
+4. Develop a game plan for beating debt

-The saving strategy can be a set-it-and-forget-it routine, but tackling your debts will require more energy and attention.
+A saving strategy can be a set-it-and-forget-it routine, but tackling your debts will require more energy and attention.

 - The avalanche method: From a purely financial perspective, you will minimize the finance charges by starting with the debt that has the highest interest rate.
 Dedicate as much money as possible toward it while making the minimum payment on all others until it’s paid off.
 Then, proceed to the next-highest interest rate.
 You’re working your way down the interest rate mountain from top to bottom, much like the avalanche.